-VII.59.
-Designers seeking to reduce conservatism in the criticality safety aspects of transportation packages must carefully consider criticality safety issues throughout the entire design process.
-The large number of variables that can be important may lead to a very large number of calculations.
-It is, therefore, in the interests of the assessor to interact effectively with other members of the package design and manufacturing team in order to reduce the variables that need to be considered in the assessment and to assure adequate input on criticality safety issues.
+VI.59.
+Designers seeking to reduce conservatism in the criticality safety aspects of transport packages must carefully consider criticality safety issues throughout the entire design process.
+The large number of variables that can be important can lead to a very large number of calculations.
+It is, therefore, in the interests of the assessor to interact effectively with other members of the package design and manufacturing team in order to reduce the variables that need to be considered in the assessment and to ensure adequate input on criticality safety issues.
 The difficulty in reducing the bounding conservatism traditionally used in criticality safety often arises in confirming the performance of the package under accident conditions and demonstrating the effect that this performance would have on criticality safety.
-Interaction with members of the design is essential in order for the criticality safety analyst to obtain the knowledge required for making defensible assumptions for the calculational model.
-The experience and knowledge of the criticality safety assessor is also crucial to assuring that an efficient, yet complete assessment is performed and documented.
+Interaction with members of the design team responsible for structural, material and containment aspects of the package design is essential in order for the criticality safety analyst to obtain the knowledge required for making defensible assumptions for the calculational model.
+The experience and knowledge of the criticality safety assessor is also crucial to ensuring that an efficient, yet complete, assessment is performed and documented.

-VII.60.
+VI.60.
 Design options that depend on limiting mass, dimensions or concentration are often needed for safety, but are often a low priority design option because of payload reductions.
 Similarly, control by separation of fissile material takes too much valuable package space.
 The design option to provide special features to prevent water in-leakage is an attractive alternative to eliminate the consideration of water in a criticality assessment, but the design and demonstration of special features can be very difficult and lead to a prolonged review process.
-Thus, use of fixed neutron poisons remains the major option to help assure criticality safety.
-To increase loadings for the large quantities of irradiated nuclear fuel (INF) being transported, nuclear fuel isotopics resulting from irradiation can be used as an alternative to the fresh (unirradiated) isotopic values used in the traditional, bounding approach to criticality safety assessment of INF packages.
+Thus, use of fixed neutron poisons remains the major option to help ensure criticality safety.
+To increase loadings for the large quantities of irradiated nuclear fuel being transported, nuclear fuel isotopics resulting from irradiation can be used as an alternative to the fresh (unirradiated) isotopic values used in the traditional, bounding approach to criticality safety assessment of irradiated nuclear fuel packages.